florebens/ebooks/New Earth/BENSON_WORMHOLE_MANIFESTATION_2026.md

 The wormhole opens from a located self; an online, sound node.

-HereNow is not always comfortable.
+[HereNow is not always comfortable](https://github.com/florebens/worksheets/blob/fa8a434822e08f4de881ae0fbd88dae576de5a9d/New%20Earth/WORMHOLE_MANIFESTATION_WORKSHEET.md).
 It may contain grief, frustration, uncertainty, a body that aches, a situation unresolved. **Full placement does not mean the situation is good.
 It means you are honestly in it.** Not performing presence.
 Not bypassing what's real.
 Exactly here, without resistance to the coordinates.

-That honesty is not a weakness in the system.
-It is the activation condition.
+That honesty is the activation condition.

 HereNow is one pole of the entangled pair.
 It is not the starting line of a race.
 It is half of the wavefunction.
 Without it fully declared, the collapse cannot complete.